 "Love, I've been in the studio painting all morning.
 I'm not even showered yet.
-It will probably take me thirty minutes or so to shower and throw some thing on before I can even leave.
+It will probably take me thirty minutes or so to shower and throw something on before I can even think about leaving the house.
 I haven't even brushed my teeth yet."